 Building an Urban, Fan-Friendly Ballpark

 Hartford, one of National Baseball League’s original cities when it was formed in 1876, has not had a pro baseball team since 1952.
-That is set to change in April 2016 when the Hartford Yard Goats, a Double-A affiliate of the Colorado Rockies, relocate to their new stadium in Connecticut’s capital city.
+That changed in 2017 when the Hartford Yard Goats, a Double-A affiliate of the Colorado Rockies, relocated to their new stadium in Connecticut’s capital city.

-The state-of-the-art ballpark is being constructed in the northern section of downtown Hartford between 1-84 and 1-91, and is being designed to create affordable family entertainment that minor league baseball teams are known for.
+The state-of-the-art ballpark was constructed in the northern section of downtown Hartford between 1-84 and 1-91, and was designed to create affordable family entertainment that minor league baseball teams are known for.
 In addition to hosting the Yard Goats’ 71 home games, the open-air facility will have year-round opportunities to host concerts, sporting events, and corporate- and community-oriented gatherings.

 The S/L/A/M Collaborative

 Mechanical and Electrical